 Minimum AssetsVaries based on account type

 To find the top financial advisors in North Carolina, we first identified all firms registered with the SEC in the state.
 Next, we filtered out firms that don't offer financial planning services, those that don't serve primarily individual clients and those that have disclosures on their record.
 The qualifying firms were then ranked according to the following criteria:

 CAPTRUST was founded in 2003.
 It is nearly 100% owned by a limited liability corporation called The CapFinancial Group.
-That parent company is held at 45% by CapFinancial Holdings, which is in turn owned at about 40% by James Fielding Miller, the CEO of CAPTRUST.
-The rest of CapFinancial Holdings is also owned by Captrust Employees.
+That parent company is owned by CapFinancial Holdings, Inc. and Halftime Holdings LLC.
+And, according to the firm's brochure, GTCR Fund XII B owns more than 25% of CAPTRUST indirectly through its ownership of Halftime Holdings, LLC.

 CAPTRUST Investment Strategy